ModiaSim/ModiaMath.jl/docs/src/index.md

   * The values of `@enum structureOfDAE` have changed.
   * `ModiaMath.SimulationState.structureOfDAE` has default `DAE_LinearDerivativesAndConstraints`
     instead of `DAE_NoSpecialStructure`.
+    The consequence is that by default it is assumed that the DAE depends linearly on the derivatives (this should probably always be the case, so this should be uncritical).
+    However, the constraint equations (fc) must be now precisely identified via the new keyword argument `is_constraint`.
   * `ModiaMath.SimulationState.nc` has no effect anymore (is ignored).
     Instead with new keyword argument `is_constraint` it is defined which residue element is a constraint (fc) equation.